 The MiFi 8000 is the Sprint version of Verizon’s MiFi 8800L that came out late last year — both come from inseego, formerly Novatel.
 It, too, is likely Sprint’s last 4G hotspot due to the availability of 5G.

 Considering the slow roll-out of 5G, though, the MiFi 8000 still makes sense.
-In my testing, it had excellent cellular speeds — at least in the San Francisco Bay Area –, and decent battery life.
+In my testing, the mobile hotspot had excellent cellular speeds — at least in the San Francisco Bay Area –, and decent battery life.
 The well-thought-out design and generous feature set don’t hurt, either.

 If you’re within Sprint’s cellular coverage and looking for a fast mobile Internet solution, the MiFi 8000 is worth considering even at its hefty price of $240 (or installments of $10/month or 24 months).
 By the way, new customers might get some deals and pay less.